Error-and-Erasure Decoding for Block Codes with Feedback: Introduction:

-This brings us to the second stream of research we complement with our investigation: errors-and-erasures decoding for block-codes without feedback.
+This brings us to the second line of research we complement with our investigation: errors-and-erasures decoding for block codes without feedback.
 Forney \cite{for} was the first one to consider errors-and-erasures decoding without feedback.
-He obtained an achievable trade-off between the exponents of error and erasure probabilities.
+He obtained an achievable trade off between the exponents of error and erasure probabilities.
 Then Csisz\'ar and K\"orner, \cite{CK} achieved the same performance using universal coding and decoding algorithms.
 Later Telatar and Gallager, \cite{EG}, introduced a strict improvement on certain channels over the results presented in \cite{for} and \cite{CK}.
-Recently there has been a revived interest in the errors and erasures decoding for universally achievable performances \cite{moulin,Feder}, for alternative methods of analysis \cite{merhav}, for extensions to the channels with side information \cite{erez} and implementation with linear block-codes \cite{hof}.
+Recently there has been a revived interest in the errors-and-erasures decoding for universally achievable performances \cite{moulin,Feder}, for alternative methods of analysis \cite{merhav}, for extensions to the channels with side information \cite{erez} and implementation with linear block codes \cite{hof}.
 The encoding schemes in these codes do not have access to any feedback.
-However if the transmitter gets to learn whether the decoded message was an erasure or not, it can resend the message whenever it is erased.
-Because of this block retransmission variant these problems are sometimes called decision feedback problems.
+However if the transmitter can learn whether the decoded message was an erasure or not, it can resend the message whenever it is erased.
+Because of this block retransmission variant, these problems are sometimes called decision feedback problems.